Bounding Evidence and Estimating Log-Likelihood in VAE: EXPERIMENTAL DETAILS AND EXTENSIONS

-\paragraph{Architecture details for the experiment with Laplace distributed variable} To evaluate our method of bounding marginal likelihood, we have chosen $X \sim \textrm{Laplace}(0, 0.2)$ so that the likelihood can be easily calculated.
-We compare this likelihood estimated on $10^4$ observations with ELBO, IWAE lower bound, and our proposed upper bound for $C = 0$ (without $C$ correction) to judge how those bounds reflect the position of the real log-likelihood.
-To build lower and upper bounds, we sample different latent numbers of times to examine how a number of draws will affect bound positions.
-Moreover, for this problem, we selected batch of size 1000 and SGD optimizer with the learning rate $10^{-7}$.
-The encoder consists of one hidden layer with 4 neurons and a ReLU activation function in it, with linear activation in the output layer.
+\paragraph{Details for Experiment with Laplace Distributed Data} \mm{We generated $10^4$ observations from Laplace distribution $\textrm{Laplace}(0, 0.2)$.
+Then we use them to calculate the (average) log-likelihood, ELBO, IW-ELBO lower bound, and our proposed upper bound (taking $C = 0$) for the previously learned VAE with one-dimensional latent space.
+To estimate lower and upper bounds, we sampled from the latent different numbers of times (from 1 to 64), to examine how the number of draws will affect bound positions.
+In the training procedure of the underlying VAE model,} we selected batches of size 1000 and SGD optimizer with the learning rate $10^{-7}$.
+The encoder consisted of one hidden layer with 4 neurons and \mm{a ReLU} activation function in it, with linear activation in the output layer.
 We set an identical network architecture for the decoder.

-The results are presented in~Figure~2 in main paper that ELBO (green line) is placed at the bottom of the graph, below the lower and upper bounds (as expected).
-Another consistent with our logic phenomenon is that the IWAE lower bound and upper bound converge to the model log-likelihood, which is below the log-likelihood of true data (-0.097).
-The source of this discrepancy is driven by estimation error, which we have to always face when estimating any density (see the case study on synthetic data in the main paper).
-This experiment showed that the IWAE lower bound combined with our upper bound can efficiently bound the estimated log-likelihood, and these bounds are closer to its true value than the standard ELBO.
+\mm{\paragraph{Simple Qualitative Evaluation} We tried to confirm the quantitative results presented in \Cref{fig.compare_models} in the main paper by comparing visually samples randomly generated by various models.
+We expected to obtain images of the best quality for VAE trained on MNIST and for IWAE models trained on SVHN, as well as images of comparable quality for all considered models trained on CelebA.
+The respective samples are presented in ~\Cref{fig.samples_images}.
+Although some slight visual effects might be visible after a closer look, the differences are not impressive.
+Hence, in this case, simple qualitative evaluation is a rather inadequate method. }